-NASA sending robotic geologist to Mars to dig super deep
+Nasa sending robotic geologist to Mars to dig super deep

 "Beauty's not just skin deep here," he said.

-The $1 billion U.S.-European mission is the first dedicated to studying the innards of Mars.
+The US$1 billion US-European mission is the first dedicated to studying the innards of Mars.
 By probing Mars' insides, scientists hope to better understand how the red planet — any rocky planet, including our own— formed 4.5 billion years ago.

 Mars is smaller and geologically less active than its neighbor Earth, where plate tectonics and other processes have obscured our planet's original makeup.
 As a result, Mars has retained the "fingerprints" of early evolution, said Banerdt.